fluxninja/aperture/docs/content/concepts/flux-meter.md

 :::

-The Flux Meter component provides a way to translates a flux of flows, matching a [Selector][flow-selectors], into a Prometheus [histogram][histogram-metric].
+The Flux Meter component provides a way to translate a flux of flows, matching a [Selector][flow-selectors], into a Prometheus [histogram][histogram-metric].
 It also gathers metrics for the traffic that matches its selector.
 The histogram created by Flux Meter measures the workload latency by default.

 ## Naming Convention